PRATAP-KUMAR/add-custom-text-to-workspace-indicators/README.md

 By default you see a photo-symbolic image in place of logo.

 You have to keep an svg icon of your choice with the name **brand-logo-symbolic.svg** in your `.icons` folder of home directory.
-When you add the icon/ change the icon, you need to restart the shell or logout and login to see the change.
+When you add the icon/ change the icon, you need to restart the shell or sometimes turning the extensin off and on will work instantly or logout and login to see the change.

 ![image](https://github.com/PRATAP-KUMAR/AddCustomTextToWorkSpaceIndicators/assets/40719899/582388c5-6d1e-41bb-a064-1a80b9271508)